Background pattern

 Use sterile material for preparation and administration.

-2. -Remove the plastic protector from the outlet in the lower part of the container.
+2. Remove the plastic protector from the outlet port at the bottom of the container.

 • The cap will come off.